ThinkDeepTech/thinkdeep/README.md

 service in one codebase.
 One benefit of that would be full-stack development can be done without making changes that collide with another teams changes.
 Federation, as well as schema stitching, provide mechanisms for taking a subgraph and connecting it to a full application supergraph in a seamless way.
 Federation uses a single gateway that provides access to the remaining services.
-This gateway is the publicly accessible end-point for the system of microservices and routes requests to the necessary microservice needed to gather the response.
+This gateway is the publicly accessible end-point for the microservices and routes requests to the necessary microservice needed to gather the response.
 This application uses that concept because it's intended to introduce additional microservices that will perform tasks such as data fetching/collection, data cleaning as well as providing data structures for use in the front-end.
 Additional benefits include reducing the number of requests that need to go over the wire to gather data when compared to RESTful APIs, it's backed by facebook and is used by numerous companies and is therefore battle-tested and it's fun.

+#### Kubernetes
+[Kubernetes](https://kubernetes.io/) is a container orchestration system with many powerful characteristics.
+It's used in this project to take advantage of self-healing, monitoring, replication and load-balancing.

+#### Docker
+Docker provides containerization and is used for a couple of reasons.
+It allows developers to reproduce bugs that are seen in different environments such as production.
+It encapsulates application dependencies and configuration such that each application will run without worry about conflicting dependencies in a different application.
+It allows for easy backup and it takes up a much smaller footprint than virtual machines.
+It's also moving toward greater adoption on multiple platforms including windows and linux.

 #### Postgres
 Postgres was chosen simply because I've heard good things about it and it's heavily used.